 a) Develop Eye Care infrastructure throughout the country;

 b) Increase institutional capacity for eye care;

 e) Human Resource Development for Eye Care at all levels;

-f) Improvement in quality of eye care for better visual outcome;
+f) Improvement in quality of eye care for the better visual outcome;

-g) Secure participation of non-government and private sector.
+g) Secure participation of non-government and private sectors.

 a) Construction of dedicated eye wards and operation theatres to provide primary eye care;